 Lyft was founded as Zimride in year 2009 and at that time the company focused on ride share.
 It was in year 2012 that Zimride was relaunched as Lyft with a new business model.
 Here’s the entire timeline of Lyft which includes major funding milestones.

 Salient Features of Lyft

-Although Lyft is similar to Uber in many ways but it has always distinguished itself and followed a strategy where it can disrupt Uber in any way possible.
-Here are few salient features of Lyft’s model.
+Although Lyft is similar to Uber in many ways it has always distinguished itself and followed a strategy where it can disrupt Uber in any way possible.
+Here are a few salient features of Lyft’s model.

 - Lyft matches customers who want a ride with nearest available drivers.

 - They use the tag line – Find a new friend everyday.